FarkostInteractive/VerdantPage/Documentation/Component Reference/Data Types/VerdantGroup.md

 # VerdantGroup

 VerdantGroups are a convenient way to bundle up several different VerdantTypes.
-They can be used wherever VerdantTypes are and have the useful ability to get around the limit of 31 active types per scene.
+They can be used wherever VerdantTypes would be and have the useful ability to get around the limit of 31 active types per VerdantCamera.
 While a group can contain any number of types they are counted as if they were a single VerdantType in the scene.
 Whenever you find yourself using multiple types together consistently, like several variants of one plant or different types of grass that often grow in the same field, you should bundling them into a group.

 Groups have their own parameters for density and falloff.
 Each type also has a ratio parameter that determines how much of the density is allocated to this type.
 When a type is first added it will calculate a ratio based on its own density and the density of the group, eg. a 100 density type in a 100 density group will have ratio 1, a 50 density type will have 0.5, etc. While you can set the ratios as high as you like it's usually good practice to ensure they add up to 1.
 That way you know that the total density won't exceed that of the group.